CPJ's 2017 Global Impunity Index spotlights countries where journalists are slain and the killers go free

 Getting away with murder: Criminal and political groups, government officials

-Targeted for murder: Rural and small-town journalists reporting on local corruption, crime, and politics
+Targeted for murder: Journalists reporting on local corruption, crime, and politics outside main urban areas

 CPJ's Impunity Index is compiled as part of the organization's Global Campaign Against Impunity, which is made possible thanks in part to the Leon Levy Foundation.

 EDITOR'S NOTE: The third bullet point has been corrected to reflect the number of index countries where new murders took place over the past year.